 As King’s College London’s first ever Professor of the Practice of Entrepreneurship, Allesch-Taylor is doing his bit to help bridge the worlds of enterprise and education, with the hope to help stimulate a mutually beneficial economy.
 Let’s meet the man behind all those good intentions…

-Tell me about your first ever business endeavour, how did it go and what did it teach you?
+Real Business, (RB): Tell me about your first ever business endeavour.
+What did it teach you?

-You’re King College’s first ever Professor of the Practice of Entrepreneurship!
+RB: You’re King College’s first ever Professor of the Practice of Entrepreneurship!
 How does that feel?
-Should universities and enterprises be working more closely together?

-Why is business mentorship so important to you?
-Is it something you could have benefitted from back in the day?
+RB: Why is business mentorship so important to you?

 You tell me what your plan is to solve a business problem and I say: a) ‘it’s brilliant I have nothing to add’ or b) I say – ‘ohhh – I think you should consider the following approaches and then decide’, (diplomacy for ‘are you crazy??’) or c) I say ‘It’s one man’s opinion anyway – but ask yourself if you are really just trying to take a short cut or sticking your head in the sand – either of those don’t end well, as a rule, keep thinking about it’.

 RB: Tell me about a landmark moment you’ve experienced as an entrepreneur?

 SAT: My landmark moment as an entrepreneur is working with an incredibly dedicated leadership team at the UK water charity Pump Aid, and seeing them prove that entrepreneurship can be used in a way no one tried to envisage.
 At Pump Aid, we have alleviated water poverty in Sub-Sahara Africa by creating the Self-Supply Model that saw 22 entrepreneurs successfully trained to deliver over 25,000 people with clean, sustainable and fresh water for the first time in over just 18 months.